3 The global carbon budget

 The principles of what drives the carbon cycle, and along with it the energy and mass flow, cannot be better explained than through the words of the late and great Richard Feynman - Nobel Prize laureate in Physics and a gifted teacher.

 Energy from solar radiation is absorbed and consumed to convert atmospheric C, present in its (oxidized) gaseous form CO2, into C in carbohydrates and biomass.
 In other words, biomass stores solar energy.
-This energy can be released again, not only through combustion (fire).
-It also serves as an energy source through consumption of organic matter by heterotrophic organisms - animals (including humans), fungi, and bacteria.
+This energy can be released again, not only through combustion (fire), but also through consumption of organic matter by heterotrophic organisms - animals (including humans), fungi, and bacteria.
 Fire and heterotrophic consumption release CO2 and thus close the atmosphere-land C cycle.

 The fact that the mass of trees comes from the air, not from the soil was discovered in the late 1600 by Jan Baptista van Helmont, a Belgian chemist, physiologist, and physician.
 Van Helmont conducted an experiment to understand the source of plant growth.
 He planted a willow tree in a pot with a measured amount of soil and watered it with only rainwater.
 After five years, he found that the tree had gained a significant amount of biomass, while the soil weight had barely changed.
 Mass conservation appeared to have been violated.
 Has it?